gu-eresearch/hpcWorkshop/content/12-logOntoHPC.md

 > {: .bash}
 > > ## Solution
 > >
-> > Your computer's netork address (presuming you are using a Griffith issued computer)
+> > Your computer's network address (presuming you are using a Griffith issued computer)
 > > ```
 > > s1234567@PC12345 XXXX~$
 > > ```